Active Lubrication of Transluminal Medical Instruments: Introduction

-We present a versatile active lubrication sheath that can modulate friction along the shaft of transluminal instruments on demand, building upon our initial demonstration \cite{Atalla2024}.
-This design enables straightforward integration with different transluminal instruments.
+This paper introduces an active lubrication concept for transluminal instruments that enables real-time control of friction via ultrasonic lubrication.
+In this concept, we use high-frequency (ultrasonic) surface vibrations to create a pressurized squeeze film of fluid at the interface between the instrument and tissue, which actively lubricates the interface on demand, as illustrated in Fig.~\ref{fig:concept}(d).
+By dynamically switching friction states, the instrument can navigate safely to its destination and then transition to a stable configuration for surgical tasks.
+We present a versatile active lubrication sheath that modulates friction along the instrument shaft on demand, building upon our initial demonstration \cite{Atalla2024}.
 We show how effective active lubrication modules are at changing friction under varying mechanical loads, surface conditions, and anatomical curvatures.
-Finally, we validate the system in a cardiac catheterization use case using \textit{ex-vivo} porcine aorta tissue, and assess its thermal safety during contact with biological tissues.
+Finally, we validate the system in a cardiac catheterization use case using \textit{ex vivo} porcine aorta tissue, and assess its thermal safety during contact with biological tissues.